The Best MCPs for Claude Desktop (And How I Use Them)

 }

-Note: this is Google’s official Chrome DevTools MCP, not a third-party wrapper.
-It collects usage statistics by default – add "--no-usage-statistics" to the args if you’d rather opt out.
+This is Google’s official MCP, not a third-party wrapper.
+It does collect usage stats by default – stick "--no-usage-statistics" in the args if you’d rather opt out.

-Here’s more on the Chrome Dev Tools MCP.
+More on the Chrome Dev Tools MCP here.

 Google Knowledge Graph